sidiquegithub/Linear-Regression/README.md

 # $LINEAR \ REGRESSION$

-You can find belowe mentioned notes in https://github.com/sidiquegithub/ML-MODEL-LINEAR-REGRESSION/blob/main/CODE/00%20NOTES%20ON%20LINEAR%20REGRESSION.ipynb
+You can find detailed notes on Linear Regression in the following Jupyter Notebook://github.com/sidiquegithub/ML-MODEL-LINEAR-REGRESSION/blob/main/CODE/00%20NOTES%20ON%20LINEAR%20REGRESSION.ipynb

+## Table of Contents
 0) OBJECTIVE OF REGRESSION ANALYSIS
 1) SIMPLE LINEAR REGRESSION
     - 1.1) DEFENITION